Zyger/ps4pkgsender/README.md

 - PKG/game cover images from `src/public/images/`
 - Strict separation between thumbnails and package cover images
 - Download missing covers button
+- Live debug toggle for cover downloads
+- Timeout handling so one slow cover source does not stop the whole scan
 - Docker and Docker Compose support

 ## Cover search order

-The **Download missing covers** button searches in this order with debug toggle:
+The **Download missing covers** button searches in this order.
+The **Live debug** toggle shows progress while the scan is running:

 1. GitHub cover map
 2. PlayStation Store by CUSA